-Enes Güç, born 1992 in Bursa, Turkey; lives and works in Berlin.
+Enes Güç, born 1992 in Bursa, Turkey; lives and works in Berlin, Germany.

-LABOUR (Colin Hacklander, born 1986 in Minneapolis, USA; Farahnaz Hatam, born 1967 in Tehran, Iran.
-Live and work in Berlin)
+LABOUR (Colin Hacklander, born 1986 in Minneapolis, United States of America; Farahnaz Hatam, born 1967 in Tehran, Iran.
+Live and work in Berlin, Germany).

-Zeynep Schilling, born 1992 in Bursa, Turkey; lives and works in Berlin.
+Zeynep Schilling, born 1992 in Bursa, Turkey; lives and works in Berlin, Germany.

 Sensus Communis is a project that brings together Evelyn Benčičová (visual artist), Enes Güç (animator/3D designer), LABOUR (composers/sound designers), and Zeynep Schilling (graphic designer).
 The artists have previously collaborated on audio-visual shows, multimedia gallery exhibitions, and performances at Berlin Atonal, Sensorium Festival, Dark Mofo Tasmania, and the Czech National Theatre, among others.
-For this project, they are working with Joris Demnard of Ikonospace, a platform to apply 3D technology to the arts, alongside neomento, a virtual reality therapy and research group at Berlin’s Charité hospital.
-During their residency at Callie’s, the group will create a multi-sensory VR installation titled Sensus Communis.
+For this project, they worked with Joris Demnard of Ikonospace, a platform to apply 3D technology to the arts, alongside neomento, a virtual reality therapy and research group at Berlin’s Charité hospital.
+During their residency at Callie’s in fall 2020, the group worked on a multi-sensory VR installation titled Sensus Communis.
 The name borrows a Latin term that refers to a mythic sixth sense, which would have the power to unite all of the senses together.